Longmont Teeth Whitening

 There are some major safety concerns with in-home whitening.
 According to a study published in Nature Scientific Reports, carbamide peroxide can cause extensive damage to tooth enamel.¹

-If you opt for professional teeth whitening, you will either get Zoom whitening or fitted with a custom tray.
+If you opt for professional teeth whitening, you will either get in-office whitening or fitted with a custom tray.
 Both methods prevent the whitening gel from contacting your gums, so your dentist can use a gel with a higher percentage of hydrogen peroxide.
 This means a better experience, faster results, and less discomfort.

 Custom-Fitted Whitening Trays